Marine Zone

 Bay clams

 Grab a shovel or rake and your shellfish license.
 Butter, cockle and gaper clams are waiting to be dug.
-During fall and winter, negative low tides suitable for clamming occur in the evenings.
-Monitor the weather forecast, and the swell and surf advisories before going out to make sure you can safely clam.
-Clammers should be mindful of safety while clamming at dark.
-Safety measures include not clamming in unfamiliar areas, bringing a reliable light source and avoiding clamming alone.
+With the arrival of spring, bay clamming opportunities increase with early morning low tides.
+As negative tides switch from night to daytime, clammers should use caution when visibility is low.
+Monitor the weather forecast and the swell and surf advisories before going out to make sure you can safely clam.

 Check out the Where to Clam articles for places to find bay clams.
 You can also get more clamming maps here.